bsuareztiret/GildedRose/README.md

 I use a ternaire operation for this one because I like it, and to gain some line.

-By my comprehension the quality is the variable are most changed, because each object change by it's own rules and depending dy de "sellIn" variable.
+By my comprehension the quality is the variable are most changed, because each object change by it's own rules and depending dy de **_sellIn_** variable.

 The legendary object are immutable.